 Trego Hot Springs: (0.8 miles – easy) – If you want to relax in clean, fresh, and warm water, Trego Hot Springs has you covered.
 The hike to these springs is pretty easy, and once you reach them, it is an incredible place to chill and take in the surrounding desert views.

-There are very little set trails within this area of Nevada, but there is still plenty to explore.
+There are very few set trails within this area of Nevada, but there is still plenty to explore.
 There are three incredible peaks to tackle in the area – King Lear, Pahute Peak, and Donnelly Peak – and the northern slopes of the Black Rock Range offer some incredible hiking experiences.

 OVH – With over 900 miles of primitive roads, this land certainly presents some exciting off-roading opportunities.
 People come here from all over the state and further afield for OHV and ATVing.